-There are several unique factors that play into the vineyard and its ability to produce first class grapes.
+Several unique characteristics of the vineyard contribute to its ability to produce first class grapes.
 The vineyard is located on a hillside just 100 ft. above the cypress-lined Frio River at an altitude of 1600 ft.
-Frio is Spanish for “cold.”
-The Frio River is a chilly 64 degrees year round and is naturally fed by underground springs, which make the water crystal clear.
-Studies show the water in the Frio Canyon is of the highest quality with phenomenal aquatic life and an excellent water source for the surrounding habitat.
+Frio is Spanish for “cold,” and the river is a chilly 64 degrees year-round.
+The crystal-clear water is fed by underground springs from fresh water stored and collected in a large network of cracks and fissures formed beneath the limestone clay soils.

 The river is the true heart of the canyon.
 Tourists are drawn by the thousands to its cool clear waters every summer to play and escape the brutal Texas summer heat.
 The river not only supplies life to our canyon communities but also plays an important role in the life of our vineyard.

 The vineyards planting allows the natural airflow that draws through the canyon to ventilate and circulate around the vines.
 In the summers, the river keeps air temperature a few degrees cooler in the vineyard and helps cool the vines as airflow and winds increase at night.
 Early mornings often bring breezy, cool conditions that help dry the morning dew from the grapes.
 Winds produced by the hillsides are extremely important as they dry the grapes and prevent mold or mildew issues.
 The cooler temperatures and breezes provide the vineyard with some much-needed relief from the relentless, midday summer sun.